-The OAP and the TINT have experiences to arrange the national training courses related to the radiation protection for radiation users, and another safety aspects, such as safe managing of radioactive waste, emergency preparedness and etc, as follows:
+The OAP and the TINT have experiences to arrange the national training courses related to the radiation protection for radiation users, and another safety aspects, such as safe managing of radioactive waste, emergency preparednessand etc, as follows:

-- Training Course on Radiation Protection for General Radiation Workers. - Training Course on Radiation Protection for Radiation Supervisors. - Training Course on Radiation Protection for Radiation Workers in Medicine. - Training Course on Radiation Protection for Radiation Workers in Industry - Training Course on Emergency Preparedness - Training Course on Radioactive Waste Management for Medical and R&D workers. - Training Course on Radioactive Waste Management for Industrial workers. - Refreshment Course on Radiation Protection for TINT staff (every 2 years)
+- Training Course on Radiation Protection for General Radiation Workers (Level 1). - Training Course on Radiation Protection for General Radiation Workers (Level 2). - Training Course on Radiation Protection for Radiation Supervisors (Level 3). - Training Course on Emergency Preparedness for General Workers. - Training Course on Radioactive Waste Management for Radioactive Material Users. - Training Course on Radiation Safety Officer (RSO) - Training Course on Emergency Preparedness for TINT Emergency Team staff. - Refreshment Course on Radiation Protection for TINT staff (every 2 years)